Lito Vidigal: Coaching career

-In February 2017, Vidigal left Arouca for Maccabi Tel Aviv F.C. on an 18-month contract with the option of a further year.
-Despite leading the team to the runners-up position behind Hapoel Be'er Sheva FC, he was relieved of his duties by director Jordi Cruyff at the end of the season.
+In February 2017, Vidigal left Arouca for Maccabi Tel Aviv on an 18-month contract with the option of a further year.
+Despite leading the team to the runners-up position behind Hapoel Be'er Sheva, he was relieved of his duties by director Jordi Cruyff at the end of the season.

-Vidigal returned to Portugal's top flight in October 2017 when he was hired by C.D.
-Aves, but after disputes with the board he left the following January.
+Vidigal returned to Portugal's main division in October 2017 when he was hired by Aves, but left shortly after following disputes with the board.
 Ahead of the following campaign, he signed a two-year deal at Vitória de Setúbal, and again parted before its conclusion.
-Days later, he replaced the sacked Jorge Simão at struggling Boavista FC.
+Days later, he replaced the sacked Jorge Simão at struggling Boavista.

 On 17 December 2019, having taken 18 points from 14 league fixtures, Vidigal was dismissed.
-He returned to Setúbal the following 6 July, three points above the drop zone with four games to play.
-Having succeeded in that task, he moved on to C.S.
-Marítimo to replace José Manuel Gomes.
+He returned to Setúbal in July 2020, three points above the drop zone with four games to play.
+Having succeeded in that task, he moved on to Marítimo to replace José Gomes.

 On 4 December 2020, with the Madeiran club in 15th place, Vidigal was replaced by under-23 manager Milton Mendes.
-He took over from João Henriques at Moreirense F.C. on 29 November of the following year, but left after only one month.
+He took over from João Henriques at Moreirense on 29 November of the following year, but left after only one month.

+Vidigal returned to active on 3 April 2024, on a deal at second-division side Feirense.
+He managed to avoid relegation in the playoffs, defeating Lusitânia 3–1 on aggregate.

+Vidigal rejoined Boavista, bottom of the top tier, on 9 February 2025.
+Less than two months later, having overseen six matches with only one win and with the team still in that position, he was relieved of his duties.